slamora/brackets-wiki/How-to-Use-Brackets.md

 ### <a id="livedev"></a>Live Preview
 Brackets works directly with your browser to push code edits instantly, so your browser preview is always up to date while you're coding - no page reloads needed.

-There are ways to use Live Preview:
+There are two different ways to use Live Preview:

 **With no backend logic** - Open an HTML file and select **File > Live Preview** (or click the "lightning bolt" icon).
 Brackets will launch Chrome and open your file in a new tab.
 The content is served statically from a built-in server that Brackets run - it doesn't contain any of your app's backend logic.